Jared-A/sqlalchemy-challenge/README.md

 By: Jared Adler

 >See the deeper analysis for yourself in the Python Notebook titled "climate_starter.ipynb".

->Note that all analysis was done using SQL Alachemy, Pandas DF, and Matplotlib
+>Note that all analysis were done using SQL Alachemy, Pandas DF, and Matplotlib

 This first graph depicts the areas precipitation levels over a 12 month period and is summarized in the notebook using Pandas: